 Russia’s Lukoil has completed the acquisition of a 50 per cent operated interest in the Area 4 project – located in shallow waters offshore Mexico – through a deal with the operator’s holding company for $435 million.

-Back in July 2021, Lukoil entered into an agreement to acquire the 50 per cent operator interest in the Area 4 project as it saw this region as a strategic one for its further growth and development of international upstream operations, which compliments its Gulf of Mexico portfolio.
+Back in July 2021, Lukoil entered into an agreement to acquire the 50 per cent operator interest in the Area 4 project, as it saw the region as a strategic one for its further growth and development of international upstream operations, which compliments its Gulf of Mexico portfolio.

 The production at the fields started in the fourth quarter of 2021 and the current average daily oil production exceeds 25 thousand barrels.
 Developed in three phases, the project has a peak daily production rate estimated at more than 115 thousand barrels of oil equivalent.

-While the Russian giant has now closed this deal successfully, this seems to be a challenging time for most Russian companies, as they have been subjected to heavy sanctions following Russia’s attack on Ukraine yesterday.
+While the Russian giant has now closed this deal, this seems to be a challenging time for most Russian companies, as they have been subjected to heavy sanctions, following Russia’s attack on Ukraine.
 This led to an increase in oil prices with Brent surging over the $100 a barrel mark for the first time in eight years, as fears about a disruption in energy supplies surged forward due to a war looming over Europe.

 When it comes to other activities in Mexico, it is worth noting that Lukoil made an oil discovery in November 2021 within the Yoti West structure at Block 12, located off Mexico.

 To remind, Lukoil entered into a farm-out agreement with Eni back in November 2018 to assign 40 per cent in Block 12 to Eni, while retaining the remaining 60 per cent stake, allowing it to remain as the operator of the project.
 In light of this, Eni assigned 20 per cent in blocks 10 and 14 to Lukoil while keeping the operatorship of both projects.